 What's the most popular flooring material in Lowell?

-According to local data, the majority of Lowell homes use more than one flooring material.
+According to local data, most Lowell homes use more than one flooring material.
 However, hardwood is ultimately the most popular choice.

 What are the licensing laws for Lowell flooring companies?